 We then had an hour to grab some lunch and decided to use our guide book to look for an afternoon tea.
 It recommended one I had heard great things about before called Laduree and Angelina.
 We head to Laduree as it was closer to our current location and I had heard from World of Wanderlust that it was a great tea room with a good selection.

 Then before we knew it it was time to check out and leave Paris!
 We headed back to our hotel, and jumped in a cab back to Gare Du Nord station ready for our flight back to the UK.
 I had a wonderful trip with Katie and we will be sure to come back very soon for some more adventures in beautiful Paris!
+Make sure once you’ve booked your trip to Paris, you then check our the guide on what to pack for Paris.

 *This is a sponsored post, but all views and travel excitement my own